-Get help as quickly as possible.
+□ Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
 You may get covered emergency medical care whenever you need it, anywhere in the world.